Advanced Learner Loan Courses

 Making the right choice

-It’s important you consider your own circumstances and look into all options for paying for your course before choosing to take out a loan.
+It’s important you consider your own circumstances and look into all options for paying for your course before choosing to take out an advanced learner loan.
 You can get independent financial advice from the Money Advice Service at https://www.moneyadviceservice.org.uk/en

 How much can you get?

 The minimum loan you can get is £300.
 The amount you will receive depends on:

 - The type of course you take

 - How much the fees are for the course.